MikeRippon/gradle-publishing-smorgasbord-plugin/README.md

     pluginImplementationClass = 'org.foo.bar.Baz'
 }
 ```
+- Adding the `pluginImplementationClass` will also cause the java-gradle-plugin and com.gradle.plugin-publish
+  plugins to be applied for you
 - No need to create your plugin properties file, it will be generated and included in the plugin jar automatically
 - Set your gradle credentials as environment variables `gradlePublishKey` and `gradlePublishSecret`
 - Publish using the usual task `publishPlugins`